 This connection with nature tends to point us back to our world’s masterful Maker.

-The earliest chapters of the Bible depict God creating the oceans and landmasses, the atmosphere and weather patterns, the various species of plants and animals, the ecosystems—and the vast host of laws that govern nature’s successful operation.
-These chapters describe God constructing the complex machine by which He would sustain mankind.
+The first chapter of the Bible depicts God creating the oceans and landmasses, the atmosphere and weather patterns, the various species of plants and animals, the ecosystems—and the vast host of laws that govern nature’s successful operation.
+This chapter describes God’s construction of the complex machine by which He would sustain mankind.

 The Bible teaches that not only is nature the creation of God’s mind, it is, in fact, a vital instrument through which He communicates with us.

-The disasters we see increasing are in fact a tool that the Creator of the natural world has reserved for Himself, to use at His pleasure—in order to speak with us!
+The disasters we see increasing are in fact a tool that the Creator of the natural world has reserved for Himself, to use for His purpose and at His pleasure—in order to speak with us!
 After all, we don’t tend to listen very well.
 But severe natural phenomena are impossible to ignore.

 Yet for most people, even as our planet is coming apart, the message is still not resonating.